 Neither the employer or your co-workers want embarrassing photos from the office Christmas party to end up on the Internet.
 Such photos could also infringe the privacy rights of other employees.
 Employers should advise staff of its social media policy and the consequences of any violation.

 Many companies allow for Secret Santa-type gift exchanges during the holidays.
 Employees should be advised that gifts should be inoffensive.
 Gifts that might be funny to onlookers but not to the recipient include lingerie or x-rated toys.
+Some interesting yet safe gifts we’ve come across include food items such as an unopened bag of gourmet coffee, a sampler of protein/keto bars, and even a make your own hotsauce kit (more gift ideas).

 Employers can be held liable for harassment and other conduct at the office Christmas party.
 They should circulate clear written policies to all employees about acceptable standards of behavior at office social events, equal opportunities and harassment, as well as the sanctions that could result.
 The rules should prohibit fighting, excessive alcohol consumption, the use of illegal drugs, inappropriate behavior, sexist or racist remarks and offensive comments about sexual orientation, disability, age or religion.